bekri/EndlessClaude/README.md

 # EndlessClaude 🤖
+> ⚡ Modernized Version <br> This project has been rebuilt with React for improved scalability and interactivity.
+Check out the [React version here](https://github.com/usualdork/AI-Chat-Assistant).

 A modern, responsive web interface for unlimited free access to Claude AI, with no signups, no usage limits, and completely free forever.
 This project provides a clean, Discord-inspired chat interface for having unlimited conversations with Claude AI.